nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Antineoplastic:** Pertaining to or used in the treatment of tumors, applicable to BCTP nanoemulsion's purpose.

-### Expanded Definition and Usage\nBCTP nanoemulsion represents a significant advancement in the formulation of cancer therapeutics, particularly in enhancing the delivery and efficacy of oral medications like bicalutamide.
+### Expanded Definition and Usage:
+BCTP nanoemulsion represents a significant advancement in the formulation of cancer therapeutics, particularly in enhancing the delivery and efficacy of oral medications like bicalutamide.
 By encapsulating bicalutamide in a nanoemulsion, this formulation not only improves the drug's solubility and bioavailability but also potentially offers a more patient-friendly administration regimen with reduced gastrointestinal effects.
 This can lead to better adherence to treatment protocols, crucial for the effective management of prostate cancer.